Charan-dev-Git/dynamodb-to-rds-replication/README.md

 ## 📊 Output

 - Data successfully replicated from DynamoDB to PostgreSQL
 - Verified using DBeaver and CloudWatch logs

-## 📁 Project Structure
-.
-├── lambda/
-│ ├── user_processor/
-│ └── replicator/
-├── dynamodb.tf
-├── rds.tf
-├── lambda.tf
-├── iam.tf
-├── scheduler.tf
-├── provider.tf
-├── variables.tf
-├── outputs.tf
-├── README.md

 ## ⚠️ Notes

 - `terraform.tfvars` is excluded for security reasons